damparo/SummerClassic/README.md

 ## Description

-An application that lets a user manage and create team rosters and player cards for games of kickball.
+An application that lets a user manage and create team rosters and keep track of score.

 ## Getting Started